-This policy describes the requirements for animal use protocol submission, approval, and maintenance for all UW–Madison Principal Investigators (PIs).
+To describe the requirements for animal use protocol submission, approval, and maintenance for all UW–Madison principal investigators (PIs).

-Animal Welfare Act Regulations and Public Health Service Policy require annual reviews and 3-year renewals to maintain active status of animal protocols.
-UW–Madison PIs are required to abide by these regulations and follow established administrative processes for compliance.
+Animal Welfare Act regulations and Public Health Service policy require annual reviews and 3-year renewals to maintain the active status of animal protocols.
+UW–Madison principal investigators are required to abide by these regulations and follow established administrative processes for compliance.

-UW–Madison animal care and use protocols must be submitted by the PI to the Research Animal Resources and Compliance (RARC) for processing.
+UW–Madison animal care and use protocols must be submitted by the principal investigator to the Research Animal Resources and Compliance (RARC) for processing.

-A PI may designate two (2) individuals in his or her laboratory per protocol as having authority to act as designees for the purposes of submitting amendments to approved protocols and rewritten protocols responding to ACUC review questions.
-The identification of a designee does not in any way reduce or remove the responsibilities of the PI to adhere to the terms in the approved protocol.
-In the ARROW system, these individuals are assigned to the role "protocol writer" by the PI.
-Additional individuals may be identified with the role "email contact" for clerical purposes, but this role does not have submission privileges within ARROW.
+A principal investigator may designate two individuals in their laboratory per protocol as having authority to act as designees for the purposes of submitting amendments to approved protocols and rewritten protocols responding to ACUC review questions.
+The identification of a designee does not in any way reduce or remove the responsibilities of the principal investigator to adhere to the terms in the approved protocol.
+In the ARROW (Application Review for Research Oversight at Wisconsin) system, these individuals are assigned to the role of "protocol writer" by the principal investigator.
+Additional individuals may be identified with the role of "email contact" for clerical purposes, but this role does not have submission privileges within ARROW.

-Only the PI or his/her designee may submit amendments to approved protocols and rewritten protocols responding to ACUC review questions.
+Only the principal investigator or their designee may submit amendments to approved protocols and rewritten protocols responding to ACUC review questions.